Why Travelling Is Great For Motivation

 When you return from your adventure and have been to extraordinary places, you will return to your job, school, university and old friends as if everything is back to normal.
 But the person changes forever afterwards and you will look on life in a different way from then on.

-Holidays & Travelling
+Holidays and Travelling

 Want to become a Contributor?